lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

 ---
 ## Shortest REPL possible.

-Ruby ships with default REPL known as IRB (Interactive RuBy) and every ruby programmer knows that program.
+Ruby ships with default REPL (Read Eavaluate Print Loop) known as IRB (Interactive RuBy) and every ruby programmer knows that program.
 I like to know how stuff works so I've decided to write my own minimal viable REPL from scratch.

 And thanks to ruby's metaprogramming `eval` feature you can do it in 1 line of code.